Breeding Location:

 Range and Habitat

-Black-capped Chickadee: Breeds from Alaska to Newfoundland, south to northern California, northern New Mexico, Missouri, and northern New Jersey; spends winters south to Maryland.
+Black-capped Chickadee: Resident from central Alaska south to northern California, stretching east across the central and northern regions of North America to Newfoundland south to the Mid-Atlantic states.
 Inhabits deciduous and mixed forests and open woodlands; often occurs in suburban areas during winter.

 Breeding and Nesting